19hours/sg-statutes/Acts/Endangered Species (Import and Export) Act.md

 Canis lupus

 (Only the populations of Bhutan, India, Nepal and Pakistan; all other populations are included in Appendix II.
 Excludes the domesticated form and the dingo which are referenced asCanis lupus familiarisandCanis lupus dingo)

 3.

 Canis lupus

-(Except the populations of Bhutan, India, Nepal and Pakistan, which are included in Appendix I.Excludes the domesticated form and the dingo which are referenced asCanis lupus familiarisandCanis lupus dingo)
+(Except the populations of Bhutan, India, Nepal and Pakistan, which are included in Appendix I. Excludes the domesticated form and the dingo which are referenced asCanis lupus familiarisandCanis lupus dingo)

 4.